rcsb/py-rcsb_app_file/README.md

 Adding CORS headers to the nginx config file creates conflicts with the CORS middleware in main.py.

-Removing the CORS middleware is not an option either.
+Removing the CORS middleware does not seem to be an option either.

-For an all-in-one solution, we've had best results with port 80, which is not always available.

-Rather than reconfiguring the server to another port, it seems best to wait until port 80 is available to start the server.
+As stated previously, please find an appropriate gunicorn server configuration rather than using a proxy server.

 # Deployment on local server without docker